Managed Mysql specifics

 Refer to the equivalent section for Managed PostgreSQL

 Migrate your MySQL server database to our managed MySQL service.
-Two methods are supported: Replication and Dump.
+Two methods are supported: the replication method and the dump method.

 Replication

-The replication method is preferred for production databases because it allows migrating data with minimal downtime.
+The replication method is preferred for production databases because it allows for the migration of data with minimal downtime.

-The process will first do a mysqldump to seed the schema and bulk-copy the data, if the preconditions are met for ongoing replication then it will configure MySQL as a replica of the external database.
+First, the process will do a mysqldump to seed the schema and bulk-copy the data.
+If the preconditions are met for ongoing replication, then it will configure MySQL as a replica of the external database.

 Prerequisites

 - The source server needs to be publicly available.
-You should be able to connect to your target database from the source using mysql command.
+You should be able to connect to your target database from the source using MySQL commands.

 Note